libriscv/godot-sandbox-programs/README.md

 All programs are built in CI using a modern C/C++ RISC-V toolchain, with access to the Godot Sandbox C++ API, and automatically zipped and uploaded to a Draft release.
 Fork this repository and build your own Sandbox programs in a maintainable way!

+## Usage

+If you are using Godot Sandbox, each program built by this repository can be downloaded by a Sandbox node using `Sandbox.download_program(name)`.
+See the READMEs of each program for how to use.

 ## Example programs

 ### Hello World